Banned Book Give Away

 MCHE’s mission is to teach the history of the Holocaust, applying its lessons to counter indifference, intolerance, and genocide.
 MCHE is committed to applying the lessons of the Holocaust to the world today, which includes the free exchange of ideas, open access to published materials, and civil discussion of conflicting points-of-view.

 You must be 18 years old to participate in our give-away of challenged and banned books.
-Minors may have a legal guardian enter on their behalf.
+Minors must have a legal guardian enter on their behalf.

 Be a part of our future.